Cymbidium: Distribution

 This genus is distributed in tropical and subtropical Asia (such as northern India, China, Japan, Malaysia, the Philippines, and Borneo) and Australia.
 The large flowering species from which the large flowering hybrids are derived usually grow at low altitudes, while short leaved species, from which compact hybrids with small to medium size flowers are derived, are high altitudes lithophytes and epiphytes.

 Uses

 Use in horticulture

-Cymbidium (abbreviated Cym. in the horticultural trade) orchids are among the oldest horticultural orchids in the world and were mentioned in a manuscript from the Jin dynasty from about 200 BCE and by Confucius.
+Cymbidium (abbreviated Cym. in the horticultural trade) orchids are among the oldest horticultural orchids in the world and were mentioned in a manuscript from the Jin dynasty from about 200s CE and by Confucius.
 Today they are among the most popular orchid genera in cultivation.
 They have decorative flowers spikes and are one of the least demanding indoor orchids.
 To flower well they need a distinct difference between day and night temperatures in late summer.
 Plants need to remain outside in autumn until night temperatures drop to near 0 C.

 Cymbidiums have few pests or diseases but can be affected by aphids, spider mites and viral diseases.